 Of course, it would not be good if the local account was abused to get around the normal processes restricting privileged administration to a small number of trusted users, or to give privileged administrators access to systems they hadn’t been cleared for.
 It is important to monitor the PAM break glass accounts closely to ensure their appropriate use.
-Unfortunately, the PAM vendor in this scenario (CyberArk) doesn’t have the capability to be configured to generate an alert every time a specific account is used.
+Unfortunately, not all PAM vendors have the capability to be configured to generate an alert every time a specific account is used.

 If an organization has a mature security information and event management (SIEM) system, it could collect the PAM system logs and make it easy for the security operations center (SOC) or designated staff to monitor the logs for broken glass, so to speak.
 The local accounts could be created using a special naming convention, e.g. “breakglass01” and so on.
 Manual or scripted queries of the logs could produce all events prefixed with the names of these accounts.
 The SIEM system could be configured with a monitoring dashboard, or with rules that correlate events related to the accounts with other context to generate alerts when desired.
 Unfortunately, none of these detective controls operate in anything like real time, as log collection, normalization and aggregation can be a slow process.